 Holy Ghost Creek Trail is a 6.4 mile moderately trafficked out and back trail located near Tererro, New Mexico that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until November.

 Holy Ghost Creek (Trail 283) is located east of Torrero, N.M. off F.R.
 122 at the end of Holy Ghost Campground.
 Good trail to get you to the lake country for Backpacking too.
 Dirt trail that crosses a stream several times and have several switchbacks.